microsoft/BotBuilder-Samples/samples/python/53.teams-messaging-extensions-action-preview/README.md

     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
     - __*If you don't have an Azure account*__ you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework)

-1) In a terminal, go to `samples\python\53.teams-messaging-extensions-action-preview`
+1) Bring up a terminal, navigate to `botbuilder-samples\samples\python\53.teams-messaging-extensions-action-preview` folder

+1) Activate your desired virtual environment

+1) Install dependencies by running ```pip install -r requirements.txt``` in the project folder.

 1) Update the `config.py` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
 (Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)